python-pillow/Sane/README.rst

-For some basic documentation please look at the file sanedoc.txt The three demo_*.py scripts give basic examples on how to use the software.
+For some basic documentation please look at the file sanedoc.txt The example.py script gives a basic example on how to use the software.